 This paragraph is undoubtedly correct, but the situations this paragraph describes do not involve new products.
 These situations are therefore, regarding Future Markets, irrelevant.

 When considering harm to competition in innovation, market definition may follow the same approaches that are used to analyze other dimensions of competition.
-In the case where a merger may substantially lessen competition by decreasing incentives for innovation, the Agencies may define relevant antitrust markets around the products that would result from that innovation, even if they do not yet exist.
+In the case where a merger may substantially lessen competition by decreasing incentives for innovation, the Agencies may define relevant antitrust markets around the products that would result from that innovation, if successful, even if those products do not yet exist.
 In some cases, the Agencies may analyze different relevant markets when considering innovation than when considering other dimensions of competition.
 (Emphasis mine)

-While the Revised Guidelines do not say so explicitly, they imply that the enforcers will answer these questions aggressively.
-The Revised Guidelines do so, first, by failing to acknowledge that a relevant merger could generate innovation efficiencies.
+While the Guidelines do not say so explicitly, they imply that the enforcers will answer these questions aggressively.
+The Guidelines do so, first, by failing to acknowledge that a relevant merger could generate innovation efficiencies.
 If the enforcers do not acknowledge efficiencies, then, probably, the enforcers will be more inclined to find that a transaction will harm competition in a Future Market.

-But, more importantly, what the enforcers only implied in the Revised Guidelines they said much more explicitly when the Federal Trade Commission, on June 27, 2023, proposed new Hart-Scott-Rodino premerger notification rules.
+Fourth, what the enforcers only implied in the Guidelines they said much more explicitly when the Federal Trade Commission, on June 27, 2023, proposed new Hart-Scott-Rodino premerger notification rules.
 The fourth of the FTC’s six proposed rule changes would require firms to provide extensive information regarding what the proposed rules themselves call pipeline products.
 Thus these proposed rule changes say, more or less explicitly, that the enforcers will pay close attention to the products merging firms are developing, and will carefully consider a merger’s possible impact on competition in a Future Market.
-And if the enforcers are paying close attention to Future Markets, then they will probably aggressively answer the questions the Revised Guidelines ask, which are the same questions the Future Markets Model asks.
+And if the enforcers are paying close attention to Future Markets, then they will probably aggressively answer the questions the Guidelines ask, which are the same questions the Future Markets Model asks.
 The enforcers will protect competition in Future Markets aggressively.

 Thus the American enforcers are clearly saying that they will apply the Future Markets Model, and will do so aggressively.
 The European Commission not only also applies the Future Market Model, but at one time even acknowledged that it protected competition in Future Markets.
 Since the European Commission acknowledged that it did so, the rules of logic have not changed.
 The European Commission should thus join its American colleagues and acknowledge the truth, that it too protects competition in Future Markets.